 Second, while you have any Assign Mission Specialists card in play, any mission specialists you have in play (regardless of whether downloaded or played normally) score 5 points when using their skill to complete a mission.
-You decide which of your personnel present use their skills to meet mission requirements.
+See use (skills).
 Multiple copies of the same mission specialist may not score points for the same mission, even if multiples of that skill are required.
 See cumulative.